stephanierenata/breathe/README.md

 This is a mindfullness app which has sleep timer, pomodoro timer, breathing exercise and meditation video display features.

-It's my first React app and most of the features are not perfect.
+# To Run the project

+Clone the github project

+In the project directory, you can run:

+### `npm install`
+### `npm install react-router-dom`
+### `npm start'

+Open the project from browser: [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Getting Started with Create React App